SpineEventEngine/config/scripts/publish-documentation/README.md

 - The script conceptually relies on the fact that each release has a corresponding tag.
 - It is assumed that 'old' releases of Spine projects use Java 8.
 - Documentation is generated using [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
 - The script modifies the parent directory during its run.
-At the end of its run the script reverts everything to the initial state.
+At the end, of its run the script reverts everything to the initial state.

 ### Prerequisites